 Custom DKIM Signing

 Even though ClickDimensions provides DKIM automatically, we also offer custom DKIM signing.
 So instead of our default domain (email.clickdimensions.com) being used in the signature, we can sign the emails using your (sub)domain.
+This will also update the domain used in the Return Path.

 For example, if you used the following From information . . .